joemoose/dungeoneers.d20/docs/play.md

 The GM answers your questions and always respects your freedom of choice.
 The GM provides challenges, obstacles, and situations to solve and overcome.
 Still, the game is more than just a story narrated by the GM—it’s an interactive narrative built on your and your fellow players’ decisions.
 Consider it as both creating and acting in an adventure story simultaneously.

-Suppose the outcome of your character’s actions is not immediately apparent, or the activity is  risky.
+Suppose the outcome of your character’s actions isn’t immediately apparent, or the activity is risky.
 In that case, the GM might ask you to roll dice to determine an outcome.

 ## Safety

 Everyone at the table, players and GM, should feel safe exploring themes, characters, and storylines that might fall outside everyday topics of conversation.
 GMs and players should discuss what themes or topics will be in the game, won't ever be in the game, and might be in the game but only in passing.

-Everyone at the table must feel comfortable saying, and allowing others to say, “pause” to take a break, “rewind” to revisit a previous situation or decision, and, most importantly, “stop” without fear of judgment if something in the conversation or game makes them uncomfortable.
-If a "stop" is called, drop that topic from the game; don't debate its merits.
+Everyone at the table must feel comfortable saying and allowing others to say “pause” to take a break, “rewind” to revisit a previous situation or decision, and, most importantly, “stop” without fear of judgment if something in the conversation or game makes them uncomfortable.
+Drop that topic from the game if a “stop” is called; don't debate its merits.

 On to the mechanics!